Jaolmos/Jaolmos/README.md

 ## 👨‍💻 About Me

-Software developer focused on clean code and delivering quality solutions.
+Software developer focused on clean code and delivering quality solutions

 ## 🛠️ Tech Stack